Shulamit Aloni: Political career

 In 1965, Aloni was elected to the Knesset on the list of the Alignment, an alliance of Mapai and Ahdut HaAvoda, and subsequently founded the Israel Consumers Council, which she chaired for four years.
-She left the Alignment in 1973 and established the Citizens Rights Movement, which became known as Ratz.
-The party advocated electoral reform, separation of religion and state and human rights and won three seats in the 1973 Knesset elections.
+Before the 1969 elections, however, the Alignment refused to put her on the candidate list and she lost her seat.
+When it happened again in 1973, Aloni left the party altogether and established the Citizens Rights Movement, which became known as Ratz.

+The party advocated electoral reform, separation of religion and state and human rights and won three seats in the 1973 Knesset elections, making Aloni the most successful woman to lead a political party in Israel.
 Ratz initially joined the Alignment-led government with Aloni as Minister without Portfolio but she resigned immediately in protest at the appointment of Yitzhak Rafael as Minister of Religions.
-Ratz briefly became Ya'ad – Civil Rights Movement when independent MK Aryeh Eliav joined the party, but returned to its original status soon after.
+Ratz briefly became Ya'ad – Civil Rights Movement when independent MK Aryeh Eliav joined the party, but returned to its original status soon after, when Eliav and Ratz member Marcia Freedman left over disputes on relations with the Palestine Liberation Organization, and the potential association of Ya'ad with the Moked party, the descendant of the communist Maki party.

-Throughout the 1970s Aloni attempted to initiate an ongoing dialogue with Palestinians in hopes of achieving a lasting peace settlement.
+Throughout the 1970s, Aloni attempted to initiate an ongoing dialogue with Palestinians in hopes of achieving a lasting peace settlement.
 During the 1982 Lebanon War she established the International Center for Peace in the Middle East.
-In the run-up to the 1984 elections, Ratz aligned with Peace Now and the Left Camp of Israel to increase its size in the Knesset to five seats.
+In the run-up to the 1984 elections, Ratz absorbed the ailing Left Camp of Israel (a party that had until recently contained Eliav, Moked, and the Israeli Council for Israeli-Palestinian Peace) and aligned with Peace Now to increase its size in the Knesset to three seats.
+In March 1988, Aloni sponsored a set of laws which successfully decriminalised homosexuality in Israel.

+For the 1988 elections, Aloni voiced her support for a two-state solution.
 In 1992, she led Ratz into an alliance with Shinui and Mapam to form the new Meretz party, which won 12 seats under her leadership in the elections that year.
 Aloni became Minister of Education under Yitzhak Rabin but was forced to resign after a year due to her outspoken statements on matters of religion.
 As Education Minister, she also criticized organized tours by Israeli high school pupils to Holocaust concentration camps on grounds that such visits were turning Israeli youth into aggressive, nationalistic xenophobes, claiming that students "march with unfurled flags, as if they've come to conquer Poland".
 She was reappointed Minister of Communications and Science and Culture.